Anne Mondro

 Workshop, “Surface Embellishment Techniques”, Grand Valley State University, Allendale, MI

-Fisch, Arline.
-Crocheted Wire Jewelry: Innovative Designs & Projects By Leading Artists.
-New York: Lark Books, 2006, 11,61-63, 114,117.
+Fisch, A. (2006).
+Crocheted Wire Jewelry: Innovative Designs & Projects by Leading Artists (pp. 11, 61-63, 114, 117).
+New York: Lark Books.